 If you’re getting an Utonagan, remember that they do best in a large, fenced-in yard.
 As stated, they like to exercise and run around as much as possible and need the space to get all their energy out.

 Moreover, with those heavy coats, they do very well in colder climates.
 If you do live in a hot area though, be sure to give it proper shade, air conditioning and water for when it’s outside.
+Some dog owners even have a good air purifier.

 Possible Health Problems